hypernova-developer/Jenny/README.md

 3. Add the `jenny.bat` path to your system environment variables.

-WARNING: You can also install Jenny with Genesis Installer program in my GitHub.
-It will be much easier.
+WARNING: You can also install Jenny with Genesis Installer program in my GitHub or download the zip file from "releases" folder in this repository.

 ## 💻 Usage